appsignal/appsignal-docs/source/appsignal/terminology.html.md

 ## Impact

-The impact of a controller in comparison to other controllers.

-Example:
+The impact of an action on an application is based on its usage compared to other actions.
+When one controller action or job takes more time or is executed more often than others its impact grows.

+For example:

-- Controller A happens 1000 times with an average duration of 0.5 seconds.
+- Action A is triggered 1000 times with an average duration of 0.5 seconds.
   The combined duration is 500 seconds.
-- Controller B happens 500 times with an average duration of 3 seconds.
+- Action B is triggered 500 times with an average duration of 3 seconds.
   The combined duration is 1500 seconds.

-Total combined duration of all controllers is 2000 seconds.
+Total combined duration of both actions is 2000 seconds.

-So, this means that:

-- Controller A has an impact of 25% (500/2000)
+- Action A has an impact of 25% (500 / 2000).
-- Controller B has an impact of 75% (1500/2000)
+- Action B has an impact of 75% (1500 / 2000).

 ## Instrumentation